Key takeaways

 Overview

 Optio is a self-hosted workflow orchestrator that turns coding tasks into merged pull requests without human babysitting.
-You submit a task — manually, from a GitHub Issue, or from a Linear ticket — and Optio handles the rest: provisions an isolated Kubernetes pod, runs an AI agent (Claude Code or Codex), opens a PR, monitors CI, triggers code review, auto-fixes failures, and squash-merges when everything passes.
+You submit a task — manually, from a GitHub Issue, or from a Linear, Jira, or Notion ticket — and Optio handles the rest: provisions an isolated Kubernetes pod, runs an AI agent (Claude Code, Codex, GitHub Copilot, Gemini, or OpenCode), opens a PR, monitors CI, triggers code review, auto-fixes failures, and squash-merges when everything passes.

 The name is fitting — in Roman military terminology, an optio was a centurion's second-in-command who handled logistics and execution while the centurion focused on strategy.